zhouyuan/OAP/oap-cache/oap/docs/User-Guide.md

    For more information you can refer to [Quick Start Guide: Provision Intel® Optane™ DC Persistent Memory](https://software.intel.com/content/www/us/en/develop/articles/quick-start-guide-configure-intel-optane-dc-persistent-memory-on-linux.html)

+- SQL Data Source Cache uses Plasma as a node-level external cache service, the benefit of using external cache is data could be shared across process boundaries.
+[Plasma](http://arrow.apache.org/blog/2017/08/08/plasma-in-memory-object-store/) is a high-performance shared-memory object store and a component of [Apache Arrow](https://github.com/apache/arrow).
+We have modified Plasma to support PMem, and make it open source on [Intel-bigdata Arrow](https://github.com/Intel-bigdata/arrow/tree/branch-0.17.0-oap-1.0) repo.
+If you have finished [OAP Installation Guide](../../../docs/OAP-Installation-Guide.md), Plasma will be automatically installed and then you just need copy `arrow-plasma-0.17.0.jar` to `$SPARK_HOME/jars`.
+For manual building and installation steps you can refer to [Plasma installation](./Developer-Guide.md#Plasma-installation).

-- Download `arrow-plasma-0.17.0.jar` from [Maven repository](https://repo1.maven.org/maven2/com/intel/arrow/arrow-plasma/0.17.0/arrow-plasma-0.17.0.jar), then copy it to your ***$SPARK_HOME/jars*** directory.
-Refer to configuration below to apply external cache strategy and start Plasma service on each node and start your workload.
+- Refer to configuration below to apply external cache strategy and start Plasma service on each node and start your workload.

 #### Configuration for NUMA